adrianhajdin/project_openai_codex/README.md

-# Build and Deploy Your Own ChatGPT AI Application That Will Help You Code
+# Build and Deploy Your Own ChatGPT AI with audio Application That Will Help You Code
 ## A Few Screenshots

 ![Open AI CodeGPT](https://i.ibb.co/LS4DRhb/image-257.png)